Arslan2003/Arslan2003/README.md

 **Junior Data Scientist**

 Hi there!👋🏼 Welcome to my GitHub!
 I am a Junior Data Scientist, AI/ML Engineer, Open Source Contributor, and a tennis player.
-I apply my Data Science skills to real-life problems in Finance and Technology.
+I apply my Data Science skills to real-life <!--change to a synonym cuz there's one below--> problems in Finance and Technology.
 All projects here are built from the ground up, from planning and designing to solving real-life problems with code.

 <!-- Social icons section -->
 <p align="center">